tanukiichii/tutorials/subtractive_synthesis/README.md

 ```bash
 make
 ```
-This will compile the code and produce the executable (e.g., wave_generator).
+This will compile the code and produce the executable.
 To run the program:
 ```bash
 ./add_synth